Last updated on July 17th, 2021 at 04:37 am

 As we’ll talk about in a moment, telemedicine startups like Done and Ahead are leading the effort to bring medicine to patients online.

-Does therapy work to treat ADHD?
+Does therapy work for ADHD?

 Therapy — namely cognitive behavioral therapy – can be helpful in ADHD treatment.
 Talking to a therapist can help address and prevent impulsiveness, improve self-image, and provide strategies for anger management.